philippkraft/cmf/documentation/tutorial/CmfTutRetentioncurve.md

 # Retention curves

-A number of parametric retention curves exists, however the
-\!VanGenuchten-Mualem (\!VanGenuchten 1980) retention curve is the most widely used.
+A number of parametric retention curves exists, however the VanGenuchten-Mualem (VanGenuchten 1980) retention curve is the most widely used.
 Another widely used, older retention curve is the Brooks-Corey curve (Brooks & Corey 1964).
 Both curves are consist of the pressure - water content relation and another function, based on the